codynhanpham/wordle-solver/README.md

 Alternatively, if you also have Git Bash installed on your device, just double-click the `run.sh` file to run with the Git Bash terminal.

 The first word in any Wordle game is just a medium to gather information about the correct word.
-The app will use the information following the first one to helps narrow down the correct word.
+Some good starter words may include RADIO, RAISE, ARISE, etc. Afterwards, the app will use the game's feedbacks to helps narrow down the correct word.

 ## Syntax
-***If there is nothing to input for any of these field, hit enter to go to the next without adding any trailing ` ` space.***
+***If there is nothing to input for any of these field, hit enter to go to the next.***
 - Fist, you'll have to input the gray (wrong) letters from your first guess as a comma separated list.
 For example: `l,e,r,t`.
-- Hit enter without adding a trailing ` ` space.
+- Hit enter to go to the next one.
 - Put in the correct letters that are in the wrong position (yellow letters).
 This time, include their position from 1-5 in this format: `p1,l2,a3,n4,t5`.
 - Same thing, just hit enter ~
 - Lastly, plug in the correct letters that are also in their correct positions.
 Follow the same format as the previous step: `p1,l2,a3,n4,t5`.
 Hit enter!

-The program will the give you a list of candidate words, roughly ranked by how frequently used the word is.
+The program will the give you a *list of candidate words*, roughly ranked by how frequently used the word is.
+It also provides a *suggested word* for your next guess.
+However, you can just pick anything you want, really.
 The best way to get the most information out of the second guess is to chose a five-letter word that has more vowels and does not contain any duplicate letters!

 The program will also ask you whether you want to further narrow the range down: